-Fall 2003 Cohort

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2003.
-Include in the cohort those who entered your institution during the summer term preceding fall 2003.
+Fall 2003 Cohort Fall 2004 Cohort Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall_2003.
+Include in the cohort those who entered your institution during the summer term preceding Fall 2003.